an-li/reviewmycourses/README.md

 How to run the site:
 1. Copy and paste all contents of the cgi-bin folder to the cgi-bin folder of xampp
-2. Copy and paste the files folder to the xampp folder
+2. Copy and paste the support_files folder to the xampp folder
-3. Copy and paste all html files and initialize.py in the root directory to the htdocs folder of xampp
+3. Copy and paste all html files and initall.py in the root directory to the htdocs folder of xampp
 4. Open localhost/initall.py in browser to initialize the database if it does not exist or to clear and reinitialize the existing database.
-If user wants to use the website with existing data, open localhost/index.html instead.
+If user wants to use the website with existing data, open localhost/index.html in browser instead.